mmm-ui/telegraf/docs/README.md

 Middleware is an essential part of any modern framework.
 It allows you to modify requests and responses as they pass between the Telegram and your bot.

-You can imagine middleware as a chain of logic connection your bot to the Telegram request.
+You can imagine a middleware as a chain of logic connection your bot to the Telegram request.

 Middleware normally takes two parameters (ctx, next), `ctx` is the context for one Telegram update, `next` is a function that is invoked to execute the downstream middleware.